Recipe: Fried Garlic Prawns

 - Heat a frypan, add in the oil.

-- Sauté the prawns until they begin to change colour.
+- Fry the prawns until they begin to change colour.
 Turn.

 - Remove from the heat.
-Serve on a warmed plate.
+Serve on a warmed plate with aioli sauce.

 To peel a prawn